alessandrostein/authenticationlocal/README.md

 authenticationlocal
 ===================

-NodeJS, Express, MongoDB
+Using Passport in NodeJS, Express, MongoDB

-Reference: <a href="http://www.sitepoint.com/local-authentication-using-passport-node-js/" target="blank">sitepoint</a>
+Reference: <a href="http://www.sitepoint.com/local-authentication-using-passport-node-js/" target="blank">SitePoint</a>